 - Our surgeons have performed thousands of total hip replacements (THR) surgeries over the past 20 years and arguably perform more THRs than anyone in the United States.

 - Colorado Canine Orthopedics is the only canine orthopedic specific practice in this region of the country.

 - All of our surgeons are board certified.

 - Our patients are able to go home the day of surgery.

 Veterinary specialty care is a double-edged sword these days (no pun intended).
 All major orthopedic procedures are more sophisticated, successful, and less invasive today than they were in the past.
 These advances come at a cost for the surgeon and client.

-The average cost of Total Hip Replacement at Colorado Canine Orthopedics is $6,080 - $6,480 depending on the patient’s size.
+The average cost for a typical Total Hip Replacement at Colorado Canine Orthopedics is approximately $6,480 - $6,880 depending on the patient’s size.
+Giant breeds incur slightly higher fees.
 Total hip replacements remain one of the most successful, but highest cost and lowest profit margin procedures performed at CCO.
 The implants alone are quite expensive.

 About Hip Surgery Fees:

 - Fees includes pre-surgical X-rays, anesthesia and monitoring, nerve blocks or epidural, implants, post-operative X-rays and routine go home medications.